rulerofoz/AnotherStockMix/README.md

 AnotherStockMix for TrimUI Brick

 This is a semi-one step custom firmware for the Trimui Brick.
 Just copy it to your micro SD card.
+You can even start with a blank microSD card!

 INSTRUCTIONS